site2site/site2site.github.io/assignments/assignment1.md

 *	a list of the objects it will employ and any key sensors/actuators/materials they will use
 *	a diagram of how the objects will be connected together

-When you are finished, add your program/app to the [Program Index](/programs/index.md).
-Complete this process for a local program/app and a global program/app.
+When you are finished, add your program/app to the wiki [Programs/App](https://github.com/site2site/site2site.github.io/wiki/Programs-Apps) index page using the example there.
+Be sure to list the programmatic areas your app supports (eg. design, event, exhibition, etc).

 ### The Objects

 For each of the objects you propose, you will need to add them to the course Object Index.
-To begin, make a copy of the [Hand-held Event Microphone](/objects/hand-held-event-microphone) folder as a template.
+To begin, make a copy of the [boilerplate](/objects/hand-held-event-microphone) folder as a template.
 Change the name of the hand-held-event-microphone folder to the name of your object (in lowercase, using dashes to separate words), and use the object.md file as a template for documenting your object.
 Do this for each object.
 Your app should specify as many connected objects as you deem necessary, but you are only responsible for adding a maximum of three to the Object Index.

 When you are finished, add your object to the [Object Index](/objects/index.md).